felixriese/susi/docs/index.rst

 ================================

 We present the SUSI package for Python.
-It includes a fully functional SOM for unsupervised and supervised tasks.
+It includes a fully functional SOM for unsupervised, supervised and semi-supervised tasks.

 :License:
     `3-Clause BSD license <https://github.com/felixriese/susi/blob/master/LICENSE>`_